HopliteInd/nrdpd-daemon/doc-src/configuration.file.rst

         ; Override [DEFAULT] with the short name host = webserver

+* **fqdn**: *optional* This is the fully qualified domain name of the host.
+    You'll want to set this if you are checking SSL certificates.
+Default is to use what comes back from gethostname().
+Many people use short names for this value, so it may not default to the FQDN.
 * **cacert**: *optional* If your nrdp endpoint is available via ``https`` and you don't have a public cert you may have to pass in the path to a valid x509 CA certificate in PEM format.